How to Start an Animal Sanctuary

 - If you want to do the paperwork without the expense of an attorney, Nolo Press has a book called How to Form a Nonprofit Corporation that walks you through the steps in straightforward language.
 For more information, visit their website at www.nolo.com.

-- Starting a Nonprofit Organization to Help the Animals is a Best Friends publication.
+- How to Start an Animal Rescue or Other Nonprofit Animal Organization is a Best Friends publication.
 You can find it on the website.